Wildlife photographer David duChemin on finding your voice

 David Duchemin

 David duChemin is a photographer, author, and educator, known for both his humanitarian work as well as his nature and wildlife , both on land and underwater.
-As with most image makers who travel to create their work, COVID-19 put the brakes on many of his projects, but also gave him time to rethink how he approaches photography—and change camera systems.
+As with most image makers who to create their work, COVID-19 put the brakes on many of his projects, but also gave him time to rethink how he approaches photography—and change camera systems.

 For a photographer who travels to other countries several times a year, the pandemic must have been a big shock.
 How was this period for you?